List of television shows notable for negative reception: Talk shows

 A late night talk-show hosted by Chevy Chase that aired on Fox in 1993.
-It received negative reviews from critics, and ranked 16th on TV Guide's list of worst television shows and the same position on its list of biggest television blunders; former Fox chairwoman Lucie Salhany described it as "uncomfortable and embarrassing", and the series was cancelled within six weeks of its debut.
+It received negative reviews from critics, and ranked 16th on TV Guides list of worst television shows and the same position on its list of biggest television blunders; former Fox chairwoman Lucie Salhany described it as "uncomfortable and embarrassing", and the series was canceled within six weeks of its debut.